-In contrast to the type of database where the data is gathered and prepared by the newsroom, another style is where the readers can contribute to the data, sometimes known as ‘citizen-generated’ data, or simply crowdsourcing.
-This is particularly effective when the data required is not gathered through official sources, such as the Guardian’s crowdsourced database The Counted, which gathered information on people killed by police in the United States, in 2016 and 2015.5 Their database used a variety of online reporting, as well as reader-input.
+In contrast to the type of database where the data is gathered and prepared by the newsroom, another style is where the readers can contribute to the data, sometimes known as “citizen-generated” data, or simply crowdsourcing.
+This is particularly effective when the data required is not gathered through official sources, such as The Guardian’s crowdsourced database The Counted, which gathered information on people killed by police in the United States, in 2015–2016.4 Their database used online reporting as well as reader input.

-Another type of database involves taking an existing set of data and creating an interface where a reader can generate a report based on particular criteria they set – for example, the Nauru Files allows readers to view a summary of incident reports that were written by staff in Australia’s detention centre on Nauru between 2013 and 2015.
-The UK-based Bureau of Investigative Journalism compiles data from various sources gathered through their investigations, within a database called Drone Warfare.6 The database created allows readers to select particular countries covered and the time frame, to create a report with visualisations summarising the data.
+Another type of database involves taking an existing set of data and creating an interface that allows the reader to generate a report based on criteria they set.
+For example, the Nauru Files allows readers to view a summary of incident reports that were written by staff in Australia’s detention centre on Nauru between 2013 and 2015.5 The UK-based Bureau of Investigative Journalism compiles data from various sources gathered through their investigations, within a database called Drone Warfare.6 The database allows readers to select particular countries covered and the time frame, in order to create a report with visualizations summarizing the data.

 Finally, databases can also be created in service of further journalism, as a tool to assist research.
-The International Consortium of Investigative Journalists created and maintain the Offshore Leaks Database, which pulls in data from the Panama Papers, the Paradise Papers, and other investigations.7 Similarly, OCCRP maintain and update OCCRP Data which allows viewers to search over 19 million public records.8 In both these cases, the primary user of the tools is not envisioned to be the average reader, but instead journalists or researchers who would then carry out further research on whatever information is found using these tools.
+The International Consortium of Investigative Journalists created and maintain the Offshore Leaks Database, which pulls in data from the Panama Papers, the Paradise Papers, and other investigations.7 Similarly, Organized Crime and Corruption Reporting Project (OCCRP) maintains and updates OCCRP Data, which allows viewers to search over 19 million public records.8 In both cases, the primary user of the tools is not envisioned to be the average reader, but instead journalists and researchers envisioned to carry out further research on whatever information is found using these tools.

 Case Study: Euros für Ärzte (Euros for Doctors)

-In collaboration with German national news outlet Spiegel Online, documents and data were gathered from around 50 websites and converted from different formats to consistent tabular data.
-This data was then further cleaned and recipients of payments from multiple companies were matched.
+In collaboration with the German national news outlet Der Spiegel, documents and data were gathered from around 50 websites and converted from different formats to consistent tabular data.
+This data was further cleaned and recipients of payments from multiple companies were matched.
 The total time for data cleaning was around ten days and involved up to five people.
-A custom database search interface with individual URLs per recipient was designed and published by Correctiv.11 The database was updated in 2017 with a similar process.
-Correctiv also used the same methodology and web interface to publish data from Austria, in cooperation with derstandard.at and ORF, and data from Switzerland with Beobachter.ch.
+A custom database search interface with individual URLs per recipient was designed and published by Correctiv.9 The database was updated in 2017 with a similar process.
+Correctiv also used the same methodology and web interface to publish data from Austria, in cooperation with derStandard.at and ORF, and data from Switzerland with Beobachter.ch.

-After publication, both Correctiv and Spiegel Online received dozens of complaints and legal threats from doctors that appeared in the database.
-As the data came from public, albeit difficult to find, sources, the legal team of Spiegel Online decided to defer most complaints to the pharma companies and only adjust the database in case of changes at the source.
+After publication, both Correctiv and Der Spiegel received dozens of complaints and legal threats from doctors who appeared in the database.
+As the data came from public, albeit difficult to find, sources, the legal team of Der Spiegel decided to defer most complaints to the pharma companies and only adjust the database in case of changes at the source.

-For example, in the case of Correctiv, the need to search and list ~20,000 recipients and their financial connections to pharma companies required a custom software solution.
-They developed the software for the database in a separate repository from its main website but in a way it could be hooked into the Content Management System.
+For example, in the case of Correctiv, the need to search and list around 20,000 recipients and their f inancial connections to pharma companies required a custom software solution.
+Correctiv developed the software for the database in a separate repository from its main website but in a way it could be hooked into the content management system.
 This decision was made to allow visual and conceptual integration into the main website and investigation section.
-The data was stored in a relational database separate from the content database to separate concerns.
-In their case, having a process and interface to adjust entries in the live database was crucial as dozens of upstream data corrections came in after publication.
+To separate concerns, the data was stored in a relational database separate from the content database.
+In this case, having a process and interface for adjusting entries in the live database was crucial as dozens of upstream data corrections came in after publication.

-Databases within, or alongside, a story, provide a number of new affordances for both readers, and for newsrooms.
+Databases within, or alongside, a story, provide a number of affordances for both readers and newsrooms.

-Databases also potentially offer increased optimisation for search engines, thus driving more traffic to the news outlet website.
-When the database provides individual URLs for entities within, search engines will pick up these pages and rank them highly in their results for infrequent keyword searches related to these numerous entities – the so called “long-tail” of web searches, thus driving more traffic to the publisher’s site.
+Databases also potentially offer increased optimization for search engines, thus driving more traffic to the news outlet website.
+When the database provides individual URLs for entities within, search engines will pick up these pages and rank them highly in their results for infrequent keyword searches related to these numerous entities the so-called “long tail” of web searches, thus driving more traffic to the publisher’s site.

 Responsible Data Considerations

-Drawing upon the approach of the responsible data12 community, who work on developing best practices which take into account the ethical and privacy-related challenges faced by using data in new and different ways, we can consider the potential risks in a number of ways.
+Drawing upon the approach of the responsible members of the data community, who work on developing best practices which take into account the ethical and privacy-related challenges faced by using data in new and different ways, we can consider the potential risks in a number of ways.10

 The assumption that more data leads to decisions that are better for society has been questioned on multiple levels in recent years.
-Education scholar Clare Fontaine expands upon this, noting that in the US, schools are becoming more segregated despite (or perhaps because of) an increase in data available about ‘school performance’.13 She notes that “a causal relationship between school choice and rampant segregation hasn’t yet been established”, but she and others are working more to understand that relationship, interrogating the perhaps overly simplified relationship that more information leads to better decisions, and questioning what “better” might mean.
+Education scholar Clare Fontaine (2017) expands upon this, noting that in the United States, schools are becoming more segregated despite (or perhaps because of) an increase in data available about “school performance.”
+She notes that “a causal relationship between school choice and rampant segregation hasn’t yet been established,” but she and others are working more to understand that relationship, interrogating the perhaps overly simplified relationship that more information leads to better decisions, and questioning what “better” might mean (Fontaine, 2017).

-Secondly: the database itself.
-A database on its own contains many human decisions; what was collected and what was left out; how it was categorised, sorted, or analysed, for example.
-No piece of data is objective, although literacy and understanding of the limitations of this data are relatively low, meaning that readers could well misunderstand the conclusions that are being drawn.
+Second is the question of the database itself.
+A database on its own contains many human decisions; what was collected and what was left out, and how it was categorized, sorted or analyzed, for example.
+No piece of data is objective, although literacy and understanding of the limitations of data are relatively low, meaning that readers could well misunderstand the conclusions that are being drawn.

-For example, the absence of an organisation from a database of political organisations involved in organised crime may not mean that the organisation does not take part in organised crime itself; it simply means that there was no data available about their actions.
-Michael Golebiewski and danah boyd refer to this absence of data as a “data void”, noting that in some cases a data void may “passively reflect bias or prejudice in society”14.
-This type of absence of data in an otherwise data-saturated space also maps closely to what Brooklyn-based artist and researcher Mimi Onuoha refers to as a “missing data set” and highlights the societal choices that go into collecting and gathering data.15
+For example, the absence of an organization from a database of political organizations involved in organized crime may not mean that the organization does not take part in organized crime itself; it simply means that there was no data available about their actions.
+Michael Golebiewski and Danah Boyd (2018) refer to this absence of data as a “data void,” noting that in some cases a data void may “passively reflect bias or prejudice in society.”
+This type of absence of data in an otherwise data-saturated space also maps closely to what Brooklyn-based artist and researcher Mimi Onuoha (2016) refers to as a “missing data set,” and highlights the societal choices that go into collecting and gathering data.

-Even when individuals agreed to the publication of their data, journalists have to decide how long this data is of public interest and if and when it should be taken down.
-The General Data Protection Regulation will likely affect the way in which journalists should manage this kind of personal data, and what kinds of mechanisms are available for individuals to remove consent of their data being included.
+Even when individuals agree to the publication of their data, journalists have to decide how long this data is of public interest and if and when it should be taken down.
+The General Data Protection Regulation (GDPR) will likely affect the way in which journalists should manage this kind of personal data, and what kinds of mechanisms are available for individuals to rescind consent to their data being included.

 With all of these challenges, our approach is to consider how people’s rights are affected by both the process and the end result of the investigation or product.
 At the heart is understanding that responsible data practices are ongoing approaches rather than checklists to be considered at specific points.
-We suggest these approaches which prioritise the rights of people reflected in the data all the way through the investigation, from data gathering to publication, are a core part of optimising (data) journalism for trust.16
+We suggest that approaches which prioritize the rights of people reflected in the data throughout the entire investigation, from data gathering to publication, are a core part of optimizing (data) journalism for trust (Rosen, 2018).

 For journalists thinking of building a database to share their investigation with the public, here are some best practices and recommendations.
 We envision these will evolve with time, and we welcome suggestions.